rmdm/message-network/README.md

 connected to multiple message networks.
 A **node** can be connected to the same network under different names.

-In place of **node** can be passed an instance of one of the following classes:
+An instance of one of the following classes can be passed in place of **node**:

 * **Node**
 * **Net**